 Perhaps it could be an issue with hardware, but that’s rare with a software update.
 Issues with software can be solved with tweaks or patches.
 No signal, always searching or signal drop issues aren’t always due to hardware or software issues and might be due to some contextual issues.
 Anyway, you need to know how to fix no service on iPhone.

-How to Fix No Service iPhone Error
+How to Fix No Service iPhone Error on iPhone

 There’s no specific patch for fixing signal drops or no service, therefore the process isn’t a one click solution, but rather a hit and miss.
 Just before you begin, check your phone for issues, ensure your carrier has service in the location the phone is used, and the SIM is good condition.
 After you’ve checked these things, follow these steps: